Director Linda Stonecipher

 - Student will not be able to receive financial aid until the Graduate and Financial Aid Offices have received proof of completion of the undergraduate degree and a program plan is on file.

 - Student must provide proof of completion of the undergraduate degree during the first term of enrollment as a graduate student.
 WOU graduates must show proof prior to starting graduate courses.

-Student can petition for conditional admission via the graduate student general petition located on the graduate office website.
+Student can petition for conditional graduate admission via the graduate student general petition located on the graduate office website.

 Students wishing to apply for Graduate Assistantships must apply via the Graduate Assistant Application directly to Graduate Programs Office by the posted deadline.
 The Office of Graduate Programs processes applications, posts recruitment announcements, and handles all employment procedures for Graduate Assistantships across the university.

 Graduate Student Assistant Positions are a form of student employment, earning a compensation package including both salary and tuition remission for the performance of research or teaching services to the university as part of the student’s academic and professional training and development.
 Graduate Assistantships provide fee remission of the instructional fee portion of tuition (up to 12 credits) and a monthly stipend for the service provided each term of the appointment.
 You must be a full-time graduate student, fully admitted to a graduate degree program, and in good academic standing to begin an assistantship.

 Graduate students are required to register and remain enrolled in a minimum of nine (9) credits of graduate coursework in order to receive graduate tuition remission.
 Graduate students in their last term of courses may take less than the required 9 credits in order to finish their degree.
 Any courses taken beyond 12 credits are the financial responsibility of the student.